michael-cummins/DeePC-HUNT/README.md

 # DeePC-HUNT
-### Data enabled predictive control hyperparameter tuning via differentiable optimization layers
+### Data-enabled predictive control hyperparameter tuning via differentiable optimization layers

 DeePC-HUNT is a method for optimising over the hyperparameters of DeePC using [analytical policy gradients](https://arxiv.org/abs/2202.00817) and [differentiable optimization layers](https://locuslab.github.io/2019-10-28-cvxpylayers/).
 This method has been developed as part of my bachelor thesis, carried out at the [Automatic Control Laboratory (IfA)](https://control.ee.ethz.ch/).
 Supervised by [Alberto Padoan](https://www.albertopadoan.com/), [Keith Moffat](https://www.keithmoffat.com/) and [Florian Dorfler](http://people.ee.ethz.ch/~floriand/).

-Developed in a conda environment on Ubuntu 22.04 with python 3.10.
+Developed in a conda environment on Ubuntu 22.04 with Python 3.10.

 Differentiable DeePC layer is inspired by [Differentiable MPC](https://github.com/locuslab/differentiable-mpc) and built using [CvxpyLayers](https://github.com/cvxgrp/cvxpylayers).